Graduate Assistantships Information

 Graduate assistants are responsible for paying all University Fees and the Technology Fee each semester.

-Graduate Assistants who already have their own personal health insurance may apply for a waiver of the mandatory student health insurance through the United Healthcare website.
+Graduate Assistants who already have their own personal health insurance may apply for a waiver of the mandatory student health insurance through Health Services/United Healthcare website.
 Select “Waive Online”.
 Proof of insurance must be provided each semester.

 A graduate assistant choosing to resign or terminate his/her employment must submit a letter or resignation to the Dean of the College of Graduate Studies.
 If the student accepts the offer and then desires to withdraw, the student may submit, in writing, a resignation within two weeks.
 However, after this date, the appointment of the assistantship prevents the student from accepting another offer without first obtaining a written release from the College of Graduate Studies.